Frequently Asked Questions

 Visa & Documents

 Government fee is USD 25 for single-entry visa and USD 50 for multiple-entry visa.
 TVK adds a convenience service fee for the STANDARD package: USD 50 (includes government fee + document review + multilingual support + order tracking).
-Priority packages are higher to reflect expedited processing through our network of legally authorized partner agents of the Vietnam Immigration Department: EXPRESS-1D USD 105, URGENT-2H USD 160, URGENT-1H USD 200.
+Need your result sooner than the official 5-working-day window?
+Request a consultation with the GoVietnamGlobal team ([email protected]) and we will advise the option that fits your schedule.

 Should I choose single-entry or multiple-entry visa?